 Please let your teacher know if your child is going to be absent or arrive 30 minutes or more after their normal arrival time.

 If your child will be absent because they are sick with a contagious illness, please let the our staff know so that other families can be alerted to look for symptoms in their children.
 Please note that in light of our policies and State regulations, we maintain full confidentiality of the identity of child who has illness.

-Additionally, Pomegranate Tree Schoolhouse (PTS) retains the right to terminate enrollment of your child/ren in the program in the event of non-compliance with school policies, rules, and regulations.
-Any repeated infractions of school policies and rules will result in your child being removed from the program.
+Additionally, Pomegranate Tree Schoolhouse (PTS) retains the right to terminate enrollment of your child/ren in the program in the event of non-compliance with program policies, rules, and regulations.
+Any repeated infractions of program policies and rules will result in your child being removed from the program.

 Pomegranate Tree Schoolhouse (PTS) reserves the right to modify any of the conditions of this agreement upon 60 days written notice to the parent(s) or guardians.

 Children do not have to be potty trained to enter Pomegranate Tree Schoolhouse (PTS).
 Using the toilet is a learning process and we honor each child’s individual pace.
 Children are invited to use the potty multiple times during the day.
 When you feel your child is ready to use the potty, please let us know.
 We do not directly train your child, but can support whatever process you are going through.
 The whole process goes more smoothly, when it is a group effort.

 If your child is in diapers, we request that you please supply the school with the following items: